How does one focus a dslr camera on something

 5. Refine and Fine-Tune: Take multiple shots while adjusting the focus slightly each time.
 Review the images on your camera’s display to ensure you have achieved the desired focus.

-See also Can you take dslr cameras on airplanes
+See also Best dslr cameras of 2005

 By using manual focus, you can ensure that your DSLR camera captures exactly what you want in sharp detail, giving you full creative control over your images.